Cave tragedy: Teen lying in state at home

 Newman acknowledged the fierce backlash the school had faced in the wake of Petera’s death but said: “It’s not a time of second-guessing what went wrong, because we all know something went wrong.”

-Instead, the Northland teaching community extended their aroha to everyone affected, especially whānau, staff and pupils.
+Instead, the Northland teaching community extended their aroha to everyone affected, especially whānau, staff and students.

 “At this time, we call upon everybody to do the same,” he said.